-Paul College students are encouraged to take advantage of multiple opportunities to study abroad during their time at UNH.
-There are more than 500 programs to choose from and students can study anywhere in the world.
+Paul College students are encouraged to take advantage of the many opportunities to study abroad during their time at UNH.
+There are more than 500 approved programs to choose from and students can study anywhere in the world.
 For more information about these programs, please visit the Center for International Education.

 Paul College Study Abroad

 Paul College students enroll in MKTG 798; students in other colleges enroll in MKTG 598.
 Students will participate in a 12-day visit to the Dominican Republic, one of the commercial hubs of the Caribbean.
 The course includes two pre-trip classes held in the fall, in which the students will learn about the business culture of the country, as well as a brief introduction to its history and current demographics.
 The group will travel to Santo Domingo where 4 hours of each weekday will be devoted to meeting with business owners and managers from a variety of industries who discuss business practices.
 Upon return to Durham, a final 3 hour class will be held early in the spring semester to wrap up, assess the learning outcomes and conclude the experience.

 Contact Audrey Ashton-Savage, the instructor for this course, at Audrey.Ashton-Savage@unh.edu.

 Paul College has partnered with the Corvinus University of Budapest to offer students a unique opportunity to live and study in Budapest.
 This partnership allows PAUL students to take courses at Corvinus in the fall semester that directly transfer into the core of the Business Administration or Economics degrees and into most business options.
 This ensures that students can study abroad and graduate on time.
 Moreover, Budapest is developing into a commercial and financial center for many U.S. companies; its importance for the U.S. economy is growing rapidly.